American Airlines Group (NASDAQ:AAL) Issues FY 2023 Earnings Guidance

 American Airlines Group (NASDAQ:AAL – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $2.50-$3.50 for the period, compared to the consensus EPS estimate of $2.35.
 The company issued revenue guidance of -.
 American Airlines Group also updated its FY23 guidance to $2.50-3.50 EPS.

-Several analysts have issued reports on the company.
-Cowen upped their target price on American Airlines Group from $18.00 to $20.00 and gave the stock a market perform rating in a research note on Friday, January 27th.
-Barclays increased their price objective on American Airlines Group from $14.00 to $15.00 in a research note on Friday, March 10th.
-Redburn Partners raised American Airlines Group from a neutral rating to a buy rating and set a $25.00 price objective for the company in a research note on Wednesday, February 8th.
-StockNews.com initiated coverage on American Airlines Group in a research note on Thursday, March 16th.
-They set a hold rating for the company.
-Finally, Morgan Stanley increased their price objective on American Airlines Group from $19.00 to $20.00 in a research note on Friday.
-Two analysts have rated the stock with a sell rating, fourteen have given a hold rating and one has given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $17.55.
+A number of research firms recently weighed in on AAL.
+Wolfe Research upgraded shares of American Airlines Group from an underperform rating to a peer perform rating in a research note on Friday, March 17th.
+Evercore ISI lifted their price objective on shares of American Airlines Group to $17.00 in a research note on Friday, January 13th.
+StockNews.com initiated coverage on shares of American Airlines Group in a report on Thursday, March 16th.
+They issued a hold rating for the company.
+Cowen raised their price target on shares of American Airlines Group from $18.00 to $20.00 and gave the company a market perform rating in a report on Friday, January 27th.
+Finally, JPMorgan Chase & Co. raised their price target on shares of American Airlines Group from $24.00 to $26.00 and gave the company a neutral rating in a report on Friday, January 27th.
+Two investment analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat, American Airlines Group presently has a consensus rating of Hold and an average price target of $17.55.

 American Airlines Group Stock Performance

-In other news, COO David Seymour sold 74,614 shares of the firm’s stock in a transaction on Tuesday, January 31st.
-The stock was sold at an average price of $16.03, for a total transaction of $1,196,062.42.
-Following the completion of the transaction, the chief operating officer now directly owns 398,371 shares in the company, valued at $6,385,887.13.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, COO David Seymour sold 74,614 shares of American Airlines Group stock in a transaction on Tuesday, January 31st.
+The shares were sold at an average price of $16.03, for a total value of $1,196,062.42.
+Following the transaction, the chief operating officer now owns 398,371 shares in the company, valued at approximately $6,385,887.13.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
 0.78% of the stock is owned by corporate insiders.

 Hedge Funds Weigh In On American Airlines Group

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Franklin Resources Inc. lifted its position in shares of American Airlines Group by 6.7% during the 2nd quarter.
-Franklin Resources Inc. now owns 12,311 shares of the airline’s stock valued at $156,000 after buying an additional 771 shares in the last quarter.
-First Republic Investment Management Inc. lifted its position in shares of American Airlines Group by 0.9% during the 1st quarter.
-First Republic Investment Management Inc. now owns 108,302 shares of the airline’s stock valued at $1,977,000 after buying an additional 1,003 shares in the last quarter.
-Kentucky Retirement Systems Insurance Trust Fund lifted its position in shares of American Airlines Group by 4.9% during the 3rd quarter.
-Kentucky Retirement Systems Insurance Trust Fund now owns 23,288 shares of the airline’s stock valued at $280,000 after buying an additional 1,097 shares in the last quarter.
-Atria Wealth Solutions Inc. lifted its position in shares of American Airlines Group by 5.8% during the 2nd quarter.
-Atria Wealth Solutions Inc. now owns 21,373 shares of the airline’s stock valued at $271,000 after buying an additional 1,166 shares in the last quarter.
-Finally, Advisors Asset Management Inc. lifted its position in shares of American Airlines Group by 3.1% during the 1st quarter.
-Advisors Asset Management Inc. now owns 40,973 shares of the airline’s stock valued at $748,000 after buying an additional 1,243 shares in the last quarter.
-54.84% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently modified their holdings of the company.
+The Manufacturers Life Insurance Company increased its position in shares of American Airlines Group by 502.0% during the first quarter.
+The Manufacturers Life Insurance Company now owns 2,986,179 shares of the airline’s stock valued at $54,498,000 after buying an additional 2,490,121 shares during the period.
+Renaissance Technologies LLC purchased a new position in shares of American Airlines Group during the first quarter valued at about $44,800,000.
+Norges Bank purchased a new position in shares of American Airlines Group during the fourth quarter valued at about $22,039,000.
+Invesco Ltd. increased its position in shares of American Airlines Group by 23.6% during the first quarter.
+Invesco Ltd. now owns 7,247,250 shares of the airline’s stock valued at $132,261,000 after buying an additional 1,382,569 shares during the period.
+Finally, Vanguard Group Inc. increased its position in shares of American Airlines Group by 1.7% during the first quarter.
+Vanguard Group Inc. now owns 69,272,683 shares of the airline’s stock valued at $1,264,227,000 after buying an additional 1,126,106 shares during the period.
+Hedge funds and other institutional investors own 54.84% of the company’s stock.

 American Airlines Group Company Profile